 How much do campsites cost?

-There’s plenty of space on lush, green pitches or in turf-roofed cabins at Melkevoll Bretun, 190 miles from Bergen at Briksdalen on the doorstep of the Jostedal National Park.
+There’s plenty of space for tents and campervans on lush, green pitches or in turf-roofed cabins at Melkevoll Bretun, 190 miles from Bergen at Briksdalen on the doorstep of the Jostedal National Park.
 A ‘kitchen barn’ and free sauna are among the facilities, with loads to do including bouldering (there’s a natural course on site) and hiking – the Briksdal glacier is a 45-min walk away.

 Senja in the Arctic Circle is Norway’s second biggest island, famous for sea eagles in summer and whale watching in winter.
 Skrolsvik Kystferie is a glorious waterfront site here, with just eight pitches (plus a few cabins).
 It’s a 40-minute drive from the Ånderdalen National Park, a protected stretch of Alpine coastal forest, fjords and lava fields criss-crossed by hiking trails.